How to Train your Antivirus: RL-based Hardening through the Problem-Space

-Then given sufficient horizon to converge, the resulting optimal policy will indicate the level of p-Robustness for this capability set $\mathcal{C}$ and this model $\mathcal{M}$.
+Then given sufficient horizon to converge, the resulting optimal policy will indicate the level of p-Robustness, for this specific model $\mathcal{M}$ and this specific capability set $\mathcal{C}$.

+\textbf{Generality.} It should be noted that Theorem \ref{th:pspr} does not assume anything about the discriminative model $\mathcal{M}$, while for the capability set $\mathcal{C}$ the only assumption we make is that transformations in this set are functionality preserving.
+Then their application and composition will result in valid programs whose embeddings that are \textit{always} in $\Lambda$.
+This indicates that our methodology is applicable to \textit{any} functionality preserving transformations in the problem-space; for instance to transformations directly on the binary that a growing literature investigates and performs~\cite{demetrio2021adversarial, demetrio2021functionality, labaca2021realizable, labaca2021aimed}.

-Thus in order to defend against realistic adversarial attacks, i.e. those that can be performed from the problem-space, it is insufficient to perform adversarial training in the feature-space and show some degree of empirical robustness.
-Instead, what we show in this work is that one should define which specific capabilities are feasible in the problem-space, a result of thorough threat analysis, and then construct adversarial examples with them.
-As other work has already demonstrated adversarial training in the feature-space may actually make a model more vulnerable \cite{hendrycks2019benchmarking}.
-This property is relevant for all security-critical domains: adversarial training should be performed on those capabilities that are \textit{actually} threatening and can be reflected through the problem-space.
+\textbf{Hardening.} We assert that in order to defend against realistic adversarial attacks, i.e. those that can be carried out from the problem-space, it is insufficient to perform adversarial training in the feature-space and then show a degree of empirical robustness for some arbitrary perturbation budget.
+This is because, unlike images, dynamic analysis reports can be of arbitrary size: adversarial training that does not take into account what an adversary \textit{can} do will inadvertently explore inconsequential spaces around the decision boundary that do not affect evasion.
+Instead, as we will also demonstrate in our evaluation (Section \ref{sec:eval}), it is preferable to define the specific modifications that are feasible in the problem-space -- a result of thorough threat modeling -- and then construct adversarial examples with them.